vigneshwarvj/GlobalFunCity_Web_Project/README.md

 ### Add product to my bag [Completed :white_check_mark:]
-Scenario 1: Successfully add product to my bag
+Scenario 1: Successfully add product to my bag.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the product listing page.